ReconCycle/ros_vision_pipeline/readme.md

 The container is running in `host` mode because this is the easiest way to give it access to the Basler camera.
 The `ROS_IP` needs to be set correctly.
 Do this by running `$ hostname -I` on the host and setting the `ROS_IP` to this IP (take the first one if it gives multiple IP addresses).

-Clone the [https://github.com/ReconCycle/vision-pipeline](https://github.com/ReconCycle/vision-pipeline) project.
-Set the path of the project in the `volumes` section of the `docker-compose.yml`.
+Clone the [https://github.com/ReconCycle/vision-pipeline](https://github.com/ReconCycle/vision-pipeline) project. ** Cloning this repository requires git LFS.** Set the path of the project in the `volumes` section of the `docker-compose.yml`.
 This is the path before the ":" sign.
 Do not change `/root/vision-pipeline`.

 ```
 volumes: